tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 - A bot that does not commit absurd plays (no shoving with 7-2o, no folding aces preflop).
-- A consistent strength ordering EXPERT > HARD > MEDIUM > EASY
-  observable in bb/100 over thousands of hands.
+- A consistent strength ordering HARD > MEDIUM > EASY observable in bb/100 over thousands of hands.
 - An EASY bot that visibly leaks money in ways a human at the table can recognise (sticky calldowns, hero folds, missed value, spewy preflop calls).
-- An EXPERT bot that crushes calling-station tables and traps maniacs.
+- A HARD bot that crushes calling-station tables and traps maniacs.

 ---